Raghappan/To-do-app/README.md

 ## Technical Details

-- Built with vanilla HTML, CSS, and JavaScript
+- Built with HTML, CSS, and JavaScript
 - Uses Local Storage for data persistence
 - Implements responsive design using CSS Flexbox and Grid
 - Integrates with OpenWeatherMap API for weather data